cross-breeding goats

 How to Cross-Breed Goats step by step

-Overall cross-breeding goats is done the same as any breeding plan, the biggest difference will be record keeping.
-If you have never bred goats before, you will want to read a few or our getting started articles first.
+Overall cross-breeding goats is done the same as any breeding plan; the biggest difference will be in your record keeping.
+If you have never bred goats before, you will want to read a few of our getting started articles first.

 Goat Breeding for Beginners:

-If you do not have a record journal for your goats, you can use a simple notebook.
-Notes are crucial when cross-breeding as you will need to refer to it each breeding season.
+If you do not have a record journal for your goats, you can use a binder or notebook.
+Notes are crucial when cross-breeding, as you will need to refer to them each breeding season.

 Step #1.
 Stay Organized

 When looking to cross-breed goats, it’s important to stay organized and have a plan in place.
-Start by creating a line of the most desirable traits you wish to continue.
+Start by creating a list of the most desirable traits you are looking for, along with the breed you are considering.
 This could include size, hardiness, temperament, color, and production levels.
-In your record journal, have a page for each doe and list out the good traits as well as the bad.

 Step #2.
 Choose Your Does